HelmholtzAI-FZJ/2023-deep-learning-for-neuroscience/index.md

 ---
 author: Alexandre Strube // Sabrina Benassou
-title: Getting Started with AI on Supercomputers
+title: Deep Learning for Neuroscience
 # subtitle: A primer in supercomputers`
-date: September 27, 2023
+date: October 17, 2023
 ---

 # Topics (as links)